Creating a ‘How Are You?’ Culture: Insights From the Future of Work Summit (Blog Post)

 Challenge racism at work.
 Systemic racism is a global issue—one that every country must confront.
 Erika Brodnock from the London School of Economics said companies must shift away from performative to tangible action.
 She noted that, when it comes to diversity and inclusion, “There is no pipeline problem; the problem is ‘mirror-tocracy.’
 That means that people are making investments, hiring decisions, and building networks with people that look like them, sound like them, or went to the same educational institutions as them.”
 Change will not happen until Black people and other racial and ethnic minorities are not “locked-out” of these institutions, she added.

 And, as I added during the discussion, leaders need to listen to people of colour and learn from what they are experiencing to help drive change.
 I said, “Challenge assumptions.
 Ask questions, listen, and believe what you hear.”

 And Catalyst’s Dnika Travis shared these strategies for leaders to address bias and racism: Look at the world through an intersectional lens.
 Have courageous conversations.
 Explore your own blind spots.
 And be vulnerable; recognize that we all misstep.

 What is clear is that the pandemic has accelerated the future of work, and we now have an opportunity to tackle inequities, challenge biases, and get real about how, when, and where work gets done.

-Allyson Zimmermann is the Executive Director of Catalyst’s operations in Europe, Middle East & Africa, and is responsible for overseeing the EMEA operations and shaping the strategy for Catalyst’s continued growth and Supporter engagement.
-Since 2007, Allyson has driven Catalyst’s presence and Supporter base in Europe and now that extends…
+Allyson Zimmermann was the Executive Director of Catalyst’s operations in Europe, Middle East & Africa, and was responsible for overseeing the EMEA operations and shaping the strategy for Catalyst’s continued growth and Supporter engagement.
+Allyson drove Catalyst’s presence and Supporter base in Europe, the Middle East, and Africa.
+Working with…